queueit/KnownUser.V3.Lua/README.md

 Download and store the integration configuration in `/var/www/lua/integration_config.json`.
 When the integration configuration changes, this file needs to be updated.

+Note that setting a custom error response code using `QUEUEIT_ERROR_CODE` is optional.
+If no error code is set, the handler declines to act if an error occurs and the request is let through.

 Then, add the following lines to your Apache httpd configuration, filling in the placeholders denoted by braces (e.g. `{CUSTOMER_ID}`):
 ```apache2
 LoadModule lua_module modules/mod_lua.so